 Consequently, Type 2 diabetics are at a high risk for blood clot formation and have a decreased ability to break up these clots.
 When a clot forms in an already narrowed coronary blood vessel, a person might suffer an acute heart attack.

-A high level of C-Reactive Protein indicates ongoing inflammation in the blood vessel wall.
+A high level of highly sensitive CRP (C-Reactive Protein) indicates ongoing inflammation in the blood vessel wall.
 Inflammatory cells are present in the atherosclerotic plaque inside the blood vessel wall.
 When inflamed, these plaques can easily rupture.
 A ruptured plaque attracts clotting factors.
-A blood clot forms at the site of a ruptured plaque, which then causes an acute shutdown of blood flow that may result in an acute heart attack.
-A high level of CRP, therefore, indicates a significantly higher risk for a heart attack.
+A blood clot forms at the site of a ruptured plaque, which then causes an acute shutdown of blood flow that may result in an acute Heart Attack.
+A high level of CRP, therefore, indicates a significantly higher risk for a Heart Attack.
 Type 2 diabetics with insulin resistance usually have a high level of CRP.

 The endothelium, the lining of the blood vessel wall, produces a number of substances, a balance of which is important for its healthy functioning.
 A number of these substances can cause constriction of the vessel wall (vasoconstriction), while others cause a dilatation of the vessel wall (vasodilatation).